 Molly: *smiling* Yes it will.

-- Self-Imposed Challenge: During the Open qualifying tournament, Roy gets in a heated argument with Romeo and proceeds to snap all his clubs out of spite except for one.
+- Self-Imposed Challenge: During the Open qualifying tournament, Roy gets in a heated argument with Romeo and proceeds to snap all his clubs out of spite except for his 7 iron.
 He still ends up winning despite this.

 - Sexiled: Poor Romeo is left in the rain as Roy and Molly are in the RV celebrating their Relationship Upgrade.